freezeknife/Anime-/README.md

 This project aims to create an application which will recommend applications based creating a network of anime titles and recommend new titles based on entered prefernces or recommend anime titles based on titles a user enjoyed have enjoyed in the past.
 The data used for the project will be obtained from MAL.

+This project will also have a small mini-portion to conduct exploratory analysis on the top 200 anime, we will try to see if there are any common story patterns in the dataset.

 ## Obtaining Data for the project(in sql_files folder).
 Data will be obtained for the project using a MAL API( can be found from https://mal-api.readthedocs.io/en/latest/ ).
 The data obtained using the API will be stored into an SQL database and will be properly cleaned before it can be used in the project for the backend portion of the project.
 The database i choose to use is SQLite and